fdamstra/OpenTX-Benedikt-Voicepack/README.md

 voicepack for you.
 From the moment you hear, "Hello, my friends, and welcome to OpenTX", you'll know you're in for something special.
 This is not yet another computer generated voicepack.
 This isn't another sultry seductive woman's voice.
 This is Benedikt.
 He's a chief scientist or something.
 I dunno.
-I suspect he's important.
+I suspect he's important in the scene.
 Maybe?

-Really, I don't know him from Adam.
+I'm pretty sure he either owns or works at Micro Motor Warehouse.
+So if you like this, maybe support him.

+## Instructions
+### Easy Method:
+Download the zip file: [Benedikt_Voicepack_latest.zip](https://raw.githubusercontent.com/fdamstra/OpenTX-Benedikt-Voicepack/master/Benedikt_Voicepack_latest.zip)
+Extract to your Taranis voice card into SOUNDS/en/ (Helpful hint: You may want to backup this directory first, as this will overwrite the files from the default english voicepack)

+### For the latest and greatest:
+Copy the files from the ["Benedikt Taranis Voicepack" folder (`SOUNDS/en`)](https://github.com/fdamstra/OpenTX-Benedikt-Voicepack/tree/master/Benedikt%20Taranis%20Voicepack) onto your SD card, overwriting files existing files.
+(Helpful hint: If you've made changes, you may want to back up first!).

 ## Credits
 This is *not* my idea.
 I just got into RC stuff in late 2016.
-The original "v1.0.1" voicepack dates back to around October 15.
+The original "v1.0.1" voicepack dates back to around October 15 of that year.
 When I got my Taranis and was looking for voicepacks, there were a few out there, and they were all kind of blah.
 This one stood out.
 And I knew it was a keeper when I turned on my Taranis and my wife said, "You are so weird."

 So, here's some info on where it started.